KaitoML/HomemadeGPT/README.md

 # Homemade GPT from scratch

-A character/byte-level GPT language model built from scratch in PyTorch, implementing multi-head self-attention, transformer blocks, and a custom byte-pair encoding (BPE) tokenizer, trained on the text of *Alice in Wonderland*.
+A character/byte-level GPT language model built from scratch in PyTorch, implementing multi-head self-attention, transformer blocks, and a custom byte-pair encoding (BPE) tokenizer.
 The implementation involves a few deviations from the original transformer architecture introduced in ["Attention Is All You Need"](https://arxiv.org/pdf/1706.03762) paper, including decoder-only transformer, Pre-LN normalization, GELU activation in a feedforward block

 ## Features